wp-plugins/flyzoo/readme.txt

 ####Chat rooms####

-Nobody likes ghost towns: engage your community with a topic-related **chat**!
+Engage your community with a topic-related **chat**!

-* Chat rooms can be private or public
+* Group Chat can be private or public
+* Emoticons
+* Embed Media (Youtube, Vimeo, SoundCloud and more...)
+* Ban users and remove move comments
 * Customizable bad word filter
-* Multiple chat rooms on your site (WOW &amp; PRO Plans)
+* Multiple chats on your site (WOW &amp; PRO Plans)
 * Users can start private conversations with other users
-* Chat windows can be moved, resized and minimized
+* Windows can be moved, resized and minimized
-* Emoticons
-* Ban users and remove move comments
-* Embed Media (Youtube, Vimeo, SoundCloud and more...)
 * Sound Notifications
 * User profiles with avatars